technicaltidbits/so-simple-theme/resources.md

 title: "Tech Writer's Toolbox"
 ---

-Over the last nine months or so, I've been compiling a list of resources for someone looking to transition into the software tech writing world.
+I've been compiling a list of resources for someone looking to transition into the software tech writing world.
 I found it difficult to know where to start when I got my first technical writing job.
 This is an ever-evolving list!

 ## Project management

 * Asana and Trello: Kanban-style project management
-* Confluence: notes, project planning, great for creating templates
+* Confluence: notes, project planning, great for creating templates and documentation
 * JIRA: Kanban-style project management, user stories, epics

 ## Books